Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 You should definitely look into buying an amp to power these things with if you don’t have one already.
 Aside from all that, these are wonderfully accurate headphones.

-You shouldn’t buy the DT 880s if you’re looking for a lush, warm, all encompassing sound.
+You shouldn’t buy the DT 880 Pro if you’re looking for a lush, warm, all encompassing sound.
 They’re extremely clinical, and meant to help dial in the most minute details of a mix.
 This isn’t bad at all, but it will require some getting used to and patience from your end.

 Build quality 4.6

-The Beyerdynamic DT 880 Pro headphones are incredibly well built.
+The DT 880 Pro headphones are incredibly well built.
 They feel extremely rugged, and will certainly be able to withstand a few accidental drops.

 The frame may not feel as solid as that of the DT 990 Pro, but the earcups feel much better and have a metal enclosure to help these headphones last.